rafaelrpinto/dynamodb-store/README.md

 - Yarn
 - Husky

 The project was tested with Express.js 4.x.
-The minimum Node.js version required by this module is 6.x.

 This store implements the [touch](https://github.com/expressjs/session#storetouchsid-session-callback) method to allow express-session configurations to use [resave](https://github.com/expressjs/session#resave): false.